 The core is a complex series of muscles, extending far beyond our abdominal muscles.
-They include pretty much every muscle group besides the muscles of the head, neck, arms and legs.
+They include pretty much every muscle group besides the muscles of the head, neck, arms, and legs.
 It is the usage of these muscles that allow mobility in the upper and lower portions of our bodies.
-Indeed, they are the foundation for all our movements, from getting out of bed to walking, running, climbing and lifting.
+Indeed, they are the foundation for all our movements, from getting out of bed to walking, running, climbing, and lifting.

 Core muscles have many other important bodily functions without which we would have difficulty in our everyday lives.
-These include providing internal pressure to assist women in childbirth; as well as the expulsion of unwanted waste substances such as vomit, faeces and carbon dioxide.
+These include providing internal pressure to assist women in childbirth; as well as the expulsion of unwanted waste substances such as vomit, feces, and carbon dioxide.